Craig Engels: Professional

 In July 2017, Engels joined the Nike Oregon Project to be coached by Pete Julian and left Oxford, Mississippi for Portland, Oregon.
 Engels planned to be coached by Pete Julian, instead of Alberto Salazar, the latter whom Engels had inadvertently introduced himself to at the 2013 USATF Outdoor Championships.
-Engels states his reasoning for joining the Oregon Project as largely the result of Ryan Vanhoy’s (Engels coach at Ole Miss) advice and because they had the coolest gear.
+Engels states his reasoning for joining the Oregon Project as largely the result of Ryan Vanhoy's (Engels coach at Ole Miss) advice and because they had the coolest gear.
 Vanhoy himself had briefly coached NOP Member Eric Jenkins while at Northeastern.
 While Engels could have joined NOP during the USATF Championships, he decided to wait until he was able to make an official visit to Portland and meet all the major players.
-After officially joining the Nike Oregon Project, Engels raced the Sir Walter Miler, where he finished a close second in 3:57.67 to former high school standout and professional Adidas athlete Drew Hunter’s 3:57.32 efforts for first.
+After officially joining the Nike Oregon Project, Engels raced the Sir Walter Miler, where he finished a close second in 3:57.67 to former high school standout and professional Adidas athlete Drew Hunter's 3:57.32 efforts for first.
 This marks Engels first official time under 4:00 minutes in the mile, although his 3:35 1500m mark converts to a 3:53 mile.

 During the 2018 indoor season, Engels knocked nearly four seconds off his mile personal best at the David Hemery Valentine Invitational at Boston University, finishing in 3:53.93.
-Engel’s time was fast enough to qualify for the USATF Indoor Championships in Albuquerque, New Mexico.
+Engels' time was fast enough to qualify for the USATF Indoor Championships in Albuquerque, New Mexico.
 At the USATF Indoor Championships, Engels finished third behind Ben Blankenship and Paul Chelimo, the former not having run the qualifying time for the IAAF Indoor Championships.
 Because of this, Engels made his first world championships team, where he finished 7th in the finals in 3:58.92, only .73 seconds behind World Indoor Champion Samuel Tefera.

 On July 28, 2019 Engels won the 1500m final at the 2019 USATF Outdoor Championships.
 Engels ran a 3:44.93, beating out 2016 Olympic gold medalist Matthew Centrowitz by 0.04 seconds in a tactical race which displayed the advantage of commanding the race from the front in lane 1.

 On September 6, 2019 Engels finished 5th in the 1500 at the Diamond League final in Brussels, Belgium running a PR of 3:34.04.
 His time was under the Olympic Standard (3:35.00).

 Engels finished 10th in the IAAF World Championships 1500 final in Doha, Qatar on October 6, 2019.
 He faded out of medal contention in the last 600 meters but still ran 3:34.24, just .20 off his personal best.
 The race was won by Kenya's Timothy Cheruiyot in 3:29.26, who led gun to wire in one of the fastest World Championships 1500s in history.

 During the 2021 Olympic Trials, Engels finished 4th in the 1500m final at Eugene, Oregon.

+Engels qualified for the 2024 US Olympic Trials in the 1500m.
+He finished in ninth place.